eashan/IOTA_1/readme.md

 As for Social Login, I intend to use the Flask-Social Library to facilitate social login to the app.[This](https://github.com/mattupstate/flask-social) link has the documentation and sample code for Flask Social Library.

 #For postgres Setup use:

-sudo -u postgres psql postgres
+First install postgres using : sudo apt-get install postgresql postgresql-contrib then use the following command to create a user called postgres sudo -u postgres psql postgres

 and then in the postgres prompt :